 UDP applications use datagram sockets to establish host-to-host communications.
 An application binds a socket to its endpoint of data transmission, which is a combination of an IP address and a service port.
-A port is a software structure that is identified by the port number, a 16 bit integer value, allowing for port numbers between 0 and 65535.
+A port is a software structure that is identified by the port number, a 16 bit integer value, allowing for port numbers between 0 and 65535, that allows for multiplexing many applications on a host.
 Port 0 is reserved, but is a permissible source port value if the sending process does not expect messages in response.